jermdavis/SearchIndexBuilder/README.md

   increasing amount after each error.
 The default value is five retries. e.g. `-r 10`
 * `-p` / `-pause` (Optional, integer) : If you want to lower the impact of the indexing process on your target server then you can use this parameter to add a pause between each item indexing request.
 The value is in milliseconds. e.g. `-p 250`
-* `-t` / `-timeout` (Optional, integer) : The default timeout for HTTP operations with Sitecore is 60 seconds.
-You can specify a longer timeout (in seconds) using this flag.
+* `-t` / `-timeout` (Optional, integer) : For convenience, you can override the timeout taken from the `setup` config above, with this optional parameter.

 You can stop the tool safely with `Ctrl-C`.
 It will finish its current operation, and then end.
 The current state (specifically what items are left to process, and what errors have been recorded - both transient and permenant) will be written to disk in the config file.
 The previous state of the config fill will be preserved in a backup file named with